Published April 27, 2021 • 4 minute read

-If risk-related contract stipulations are well-written, they can effectively protect indemnitees from unexpected liability by literally transferring risk to the indemnitor.
+If risk-related contract stipulations are well written, they can effectively protect indemnitees from unexpected liability by literally transferring risk to the indemnitor.
 Of course, it’s not as easy as it sounds.

 - Comprehensive Insurance Requirements

 The indemnification and hold harmless agreements transfer risk of financial loss from the indemnitee to the indemnitor, but what happens if the indemnitor does not have the financial ability to protect the indemnitee?
-If the contract also includes comprehensive, well-written insurance requirements and you have collected valid and compliant evidence of insurance—namely, a certificate of insurance—you can tender the claim directly to the indemnitor’s insurance carrier for defense and payment of any damages.
+If the contract also includes comprehensive, well-written insurance requirements and you have collected valid and compliant evidence of insurance—namely, a certificate of insurance (COI)—you can tender the claim directly to the indemnitor’s insurance carrier for defense and payment of any damages.

-How To Ensure Contractual Risk Transfer
+How to Ensure Contractual Risk Transfer

-The vendor management program should also include a certificate of insurance (COI) and document compliance tracking program.
-By collecting and correcting the evidence of insurance provided by your vendors, you are more likely to be able to transfer any risk back to the vendor’s insurance carrier and protect your business.
+The vendor management program should also include a COI tracking program and document compliance review process.
+By collecting and correcting the evidence of insurance provided by your vendors, you are more likely to be able to transfer any risk back to a vendor’s insurance carrier and protect your business.

 - Waiver of Subrogation Endorsement: Prevents the vendor’s insurance carrier from subrogating or seeking reimbursement from the party that requested that subrogation be waived.

-In addition to collecting a certificate of insurance, one should consider collecting actual endorsements, schedule of forms pages, declarations pages and possibly certified copies of insurance policies on very high-risk vendors.
-All documentation should be reviewed for accuracy and requests for corrections should be made and followed-up on.
+In addition to collecting a certificate of insurance, one should consider collecting actual endorsements, schedule of forms pages, declarations pages, and possibly certified copies of insurance policies on very high-risk vendors.
+All documentation should be reviewed for accuracy and requests for corrections should be made and followed up on.
 If the vendor is providing ongoing services, renewal policies must be collected and corrected on an annual basis to complete your COI tracking program.

 Don’t Try This at Home

-Business Credentialing Services is a tech-based company specializing in risk-mitigation and document tracking for enterprise-level clients and their third-party subcontractors.
+Business Credentialing Services is a tech-based company specializing in risk mitigation and document tracking for enterprise-level clients and their third-party subcontractors.
 To learn more about Vendor Insurance Review, download the guide below.